HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 Elfin forest.
 (E.Barnes)

 24 February.
-Bioacoustic survey.
+Bioacoustic fieldwork.
-Stopping at Toctococha, instruction was given as to where bioacoustic data should be collected for Troglodytes aedon (House Wren).
+Stopping at Toctococha, instruction was given as to where bioacoustic data could be collected for Troglodytes aedon sp.
+(House Wren).

 ![February2025Fieldwork](/assets/posts/2.25EBA9.jpg)